Frequently Asked Questions

 How many evaluation forms do I need to submit?

-Additional evaluations may be submitted, but please no more than five total.
-The evaluation forms should come from objective sources.
+The references should be objective sources.
 Avoid recommendations from friends and relatives.

-Do I need to get recommendation letters in addition to the evaluation forms?
+Do I need to get recommendation letters in addition to the references?

 How do I get information about financial aid?